eclipse-edc/MinimumViableDataspace/README.md

 ZGlkOndlYjpib2ItaWRlbnRpdHlodWIlM0E3MDgzOmJvYg==.wBgVb44W6oi3lXlmeYsH6Xt3FAVO1g295W734jivUo5PKop6fpFsdXO4vC9D4I0WvqfB/cARJ+FVjjyFSIewew==%
 ```

-_Note the `node` warnings are harmless and can be ignored_
+_the `node` warnings are harmless and can be ignored_

+> Failing to run the seed script will leave the dataspace in an uninitialized state and cause all connector-to-connector
+> communication to fail.

 ## 6. Executing REST requests using Postman

-This demos comes with a Postman collection located in `deployment/postman`.
-Be aware that the collection has
+This demo comes with a Postman collection located in `deployment/postman`.
+Be aware that the collection has different
-different sets of variables in different environments, "MVD local development" and "MVD K8S".
+sets of variables in different environments, "MVD local development" and "MVD K8S".
+These are located in the same
+directory and must be imported into Postman too.

 The collection itself is pretty self-explanatory, it allows you to request a catalog, perform a contract negotiation and
 execute a data transfer.